igorw-forks/fuelphp/README.md

 is very much not recommended for production use.
 While this is written anew from the ground up, it still very much relies on v1.x for much of its functionality.

+## How to install

+Clone or download this repository and run "composer.phar install" from the commandline in the directory where you put Fuel.
+That will clone the "fuel/kernel", "fuel/core", "fuel/legacy" and "fuel/oil" packages into the fuelphp directory.

 ## Important changes

 Below I'll keep a list of important techniques/patterns implemented.